 1. Fruits and veggies – not

-Are noticeably absent from this mean except in the form of French fries.
-Though they are the most consumed ‘vegetable’ in America, French fries are highly processed and if they are from a fast food restaurant they also contain animal products and are flavored using though it is not clear which animal.
+Vegetables are noticeably absent from this meal except in the form of French fries.
+Though they are the most consumed ‘vegetable’ in America, French fries are highly processed and if they are from a fast food restaurant they also contain animal products and are flavored using them, though it is not clear which animal.
 Also, because fast food is so highly processed, much of its flavor is destroyed, so the tastes of most fast food are manufactured at a series of special chemical plants.

 French fries also stick to the teeth and, because they are so processed, they are quickly broken down into sugar, which accelerates cavity formation.